 As a technology for shaping things, 3D printing has its own place in the product creation arena.
 What are the important features for success?
 Open versus closed ecosystems.
 Now that 3D printers have become more and more robust, new smart systems become a logical next step.

-Oswaldo Salzano Neto – 3D Print Academy (invited by Sethi 3D)
+Oswaldo Salzano Neto, 3D Print Academy (Sethi 3D guest)

 A System for Monitoring and Correcting Errors in 3D Printing (lecture with simultaneous interpretation)